Most raw feeders will claim that green tripe is a natural whole food source of a probiotic. But let’s look a little more closely.

 Green tripe is aged and has a small number of bacteria and higher histamine and can cause yeasty or allergy dogs to itch more.

-I would not feed green tripe to any dogs that have allergies, yeast, IBD, IBS, EPI, pancreatitis, liver or kidney failure.
+I would not feed green tripe to any dogs that have allergies, yeast, IBD, IBS, EPI, pancreatitis, or liver failure.

 So Why Feed Green Tripe?
 As A High-Value Treat That Smells